doinyco/doinyco/README.md

 Hi 👋 My name is Doina Colun
 ============================

-Full Stack Software Developer
+Full Stack Software Engineer
 -----------------------------

-I am a Full-stack Software Developer with a passion for building dynamic and responsive web applications
+I am a Full-stack Software Engineer with a passion for building dynamic and responsive web applications

 * 🌍  I'm based in Seattle, WA
 * 📝 See my resume at [Doina's-resume](https://github.com/doinyco/doina-resume)